-At Clyde Primary our mission in PE for our students is to motivate, build confidence, physical competence, knowledge and understanding to value and take responsibility for engagement in physical activities for life.
+At Clyde Primary, it is our aim for students to motivate, build confidence, physical competence, knowledge and understanding to value and take responsibility for engagement in physical activities for life.

 All students receive a 50 minute classroom music lesson each week.
-All sessions involve students in either singing, playing instruments, or listening to music, and are designed to improve students’ musical understanding, fine motor skills, co-ordination, and teamwork.
+All sessions involve students in singing, playing games, playing instruments, listening to music or creating music in small groups, and are designed to improve students’ musical understanding, fine motor skills, co-ordination, and teamwork.

 Getting our students involved in playing instruments from Foundation right through to Year 6 is a key component of the music programme, and the students have access to high quality instruments from untuned and tuned percussion such as djembes and xylophones to class sets of ukuleles and guitars.